Pasta e Fagioli

 What about the pasta?
 Is it always tubetti?
 Are there substitutes if tubetti isn't available?

 I've made it with broken noodles, fettuccine, mismatched shapes of equal-sized pasta, maltagliati, etc. The key requisite is that the pasta must be small enough to fit in a spoonful along with the beans.

 Many American home cooks don't own a food mill but do have food processors and blenders.
 Can they be used and if so, what are the advantages and disadvantages of using electric appliances?

 Electric metal blades whirl so fast that they generate heat, which alters flavors.
 Plus they cut!
 That's why pesto is best made with mortar and pestle.
 The flavor remains intact.
 If you really must make pesto with a food processor, remember: short bursts!

 I have one too of course, and I use it a lot.
 But to puree, separating skins from pulp and ricing without rearranging molecular structure... you need a hand-powered food mill.
 It's an inescapable must in an Italian kitchen!

 We all have heard the term al dente and most of us know what it means but I asked Lola to give us her definition of "al dente" and she responded -

-Keep in mind that ancient glue and modern children’s play-dough are “as pasta” a mixture water and flour.
-The word ‘paste’ should ring a bell.
-We do not want to associate the primadonna of Italian food to any of its inedible adhesive cousins.
+Remember that ancient glue and modern children's play-dough are "as pasta" a mixture of water and flour.
+The word 'paste' should ring a bell.
+We do not want to associate the primadonna of Italian food with any of its inedible adhesive cousins.
 Overcooking pasta and humiliating it to a mere wallpaper fixative is a sin.